etclabscore/core-geth/docs/apis/openrpc.md

     [...]
     ```

 !!!
-Tip Better represantation of the discovery result at the OpenRPC playground
+Tip Better representation of the discovery result at the OpenRPC playground
     You can see an example use case of the discovery service in the respective [OpenRPC Playground](https://playground.open-rpc.org/?schemaUrl={{ openrpc_latest_schema_endpoint }}){: target=_blank }.